YellowOnion/steam-runtime-tools/README.md

     - Run:

+            /opt/pressure-vessel/bin/pressure-vessel-test-ui -- ./whatever-game

+      or:

             /opt/pressure-vessel/bin/pressure-vessel-wrap -- ./whatever-game

-      Optionally add more options before the `--`.
+      Optionally add more options before the `--`, such as `--runtime`, `--xterm` and `--interactive`.

-* For interactive testing, if your runtime (if used) or host system (if no runtime) contains an xterm binary, you can use something like:
+* For interactive testing from Steam, if your runtime (if used) or host system (if no runtime) contains an `xterm` binary, you can use something like:

-        /opt/pressure-vessel/bin/pressure-vessel-wrap --xterm -- %command%
+        /opt/pressure-vessel/bin/pressure-vessel-unruntime --xterm -- %command%

     to run an xterm containing an interactive shell.
-The interactive shell's current working directory matches the game's.
-Run `"$@"` in the interactive shell to run the game.
+The interactive shell's current working directory matches the game's, and you can explore the container from there.

+    When ready, run `"$@"` in the interactive shell (with the double quotes included!) to run the game.

+    Checking "Run in an xterm" in the GUI launcher is the same as `--xterm` on the command-line.

 * For interactive testing, if you ran Steam from a shell (not normally valid on SteamOS!), you can use:

-        /opt/pressure-vessel/bin/pressure-vessel-wrap --interactive -- %command%
+        /opt/pressure-vessel/bin/pressure-vessel-unruntime --interactive -- %command%

+    This is a simpler version of `--xterm`, which uses the terminal from which you ran Steam instead of an xterm inside the container.

     The interactive shell's current working directory matches the game's.
-    Run `"$@"` in the interactive shell to run the game.
+    As with `--xterm`, run `"$@"` in the interactive shell to run the game.

+### More options

-Use `pressure-vessel-unruntime` if you are in a Steam Runtime environment (the Steam Runtime's `run.sh` or a Steam game), and `pressure-vessel-wrap` if you are not ("Add non-Steam game" in Steam, or a non-Steam-related interactive shell).
+Use `pressure-vessel-unruntime` or `pressure-vessel-unruntime-test-ui` if you are in a Steam Runtime environment (the Steam Runtime's `run.sh` or a Steam game), and `pressure-vessel-wrap` or `pressure-vessel-test-ui` if you are not ("Add non-Steam game" in Steam, or a non-Steam-related interactive shell).

+* To protect `$HOME`, add one of the following options before `--`:

+    - `--fake-home=/some/path` (automatically unshares the home directory)
+    - `--freedesktop-app-id=com.example.Anything --unshare-home`
+    - `--steam-app-id=70 --unshare-home` (when running from Steam you can use `--steam-app-id=${SteamAppId}`, which is the default)

+    Unchecking "Share real home directory" in the GUI launcher is the same as `--unshare-home` on the command-line.
+It is an error to do this without telling `pressure-vessel-wrap` what to use for the home directory, either via `--fake-home`, `--freedesktop-app-id`,
+    `--steam-app-id`, or having the `SteamAppId` environment variable.

 Steam integration
 -----------------